-Following submission of the 2017 Annual Compliance Report, the EPA published its review in June 2018.
+Following submission of the 2019 Annual Compliance Report, the EPA published its review in July 2020.
 The EPA concluded:

-- "Snowy Hydro Limited has complied with all of its obligations as detailed in the Act - Snowy Hydro Limited has complied with all of its obligations as detailed in the Environmental Management Plan for cloud seeding operations approved by the relevant Ministers on 5 July 2013, with the exception of sampling at one potable water sampling site. - Snowy Hydro Limited has complied with all of its obligations as detailed in the Protection of the Environment Operations Act 1997 - analysis of potable water sampling carried out during the 2017 cloud seeding season showed similar silver concentrations to those in previous years and remain several orders of magnitude below relevant guideline values".
+- "Snowy Hydro Limited has complied with all of its obligations as detailed in the Act - Snowy Hydro Limited has complied with all of its obligations as detailed in the Environmental Management Plan for cloud seeding operations approved by the relevant Ministers on 28 June 2018 - Snowy Hydro Limited has complied with all of its obligations as detailed in the Protection of the Environment Operations Act 1997 - silver concentrations in potable water remain several orders of magnitude below relevant guideline values.
+This finding is based on sampling carried out during the 2019 cloud seeding season."